dotnet/orleans/NuGets.md

 <br>

-The below aditional 7 packages are included by either Microsoft.Orleans.Client or Microsoft.Orleans.Server and can also be used separately for rare use cases.
+The below aditional 7 packages are included by either [Microsoft.Orleans.Client](http://www.nuget.org/packages/Microsoft.Orleans.Client/) or [Microsoft.Orleans.Server](http://www.nuget.org/packages/Microsoft.Orleans.Server/), and can also be used separately for rare use cases.

 Package   | Purpose
 ------------- | -------------
 [Microsoft.Orleans.Core](http://www.nuget.org/packages/Microsoft.Orleans.Core/) | Contains Orleans.dll, which defines most of Orleans public types and Orleans Client.
+Reference it for building libraries that use Orleans types but don't need any of the dependencies of code generation.
 Included in Microsoft.Orleans.Client and Microsoft.Orleans.Server.
-Reference it for building libraries that use Orleans types but don't need any of the dependencies of code generation.
 [<br>Microsoft.Orleans.OrleansRuntime](http://www.nuget.org/packages/Microsoft.Orleans.OrleansRuntime/) | <br>Contains the silo runtime.
 Included in Microsoft.Orleans.Server.
 [<br>Microsoft.Orleans.OrleansAzureUtils](http://www.nuget.org/packages/Microsoft.Orleans.OrleansAzureUtils/) | <br> Contains Orleans dependecies on Azure SDK libraries, such as Azure Runtime.
+May become optional when we switch from static dependency on OrleansAzureUtils.dll to dynamic on-demand loading of it.
 Included in Microsoft.Orleans.Client and Microsoft.Orleans.Server.
-May become optional when we switch from static dependency on OrleansAzureUtils.dll to dynamic on-demand loading of it.
 [<br>Microsoft.Orleans.OrleansProviders](http://www.nuget.org/packages/Microsoft.Orleans.OrleansProviders/) | <br>Includes a set of built-in persistence and stream providers.
 Included in Microsoft.Orleans.Client and Microsoft.Orleans.Server.
-[<br>Microsoft.Orleans.OrleansHost](http://www.nuget.org/packages/Microsoft.Orleans.OrleansHost/) | <br>Includes default silo host - OrleansHost.exe.
+[<br>Microsoft.Orleans.OrleansHost](http://www.nuget.org/packages/Microsoft.Orleans.OrleansHost/) | <br>Includes a default silo host - OrleansHost.exe.
+Can be used for on-premises deployments or as an out-of-process silo host in Azure Worker Role.
 Included in Microsoft.Orleans.Server.
-Can be used for on-premises deployments or as an out-of-process silo host in Azure Worker Role.
 [<br>Microsoft.Orleans.CounterControl](http://www.nuget.org/packages/Microsoft.Orleans.CounterControl/) | <br>Includes CounterControl.exe, which registers Windows performance counter categories for Orleans statistics and for deployed grain classes.
 Requires elevation.
 Can be executed in Azure as part of a role startup task.
 Included in Microsoft.Orleans.Server.
 [<br>Microsoft.Orleans.OrleansManager](http://www.nuget.org/packages/Microsoft.Orleans.OrleansManager/) | <br>Includes Orleans management tool - OrleansManager.exe.
+Not included in any other package.

 <br>

-Packages Microsoft.Orleans.Development and Microsoft.Orleans.ClientGenerator that existed prior to v1.0.5 got deprecated with their content and functionality now included in Microsoft.Orleans.Templates.Interfaces and Microsoft.Orleans.Templates.Grains.
+Packages [Microsoft.Orleans.Development](http://www.nuget.org/packages/Microsoft.Orleans.Development/) and [Microsoft.Orleans.ClientGenerator](http://www.nuget.org/packages/Microsoft.Orleans.ClientGenerator/) that existed prior to v1.0.5 got deprecated with their content and functionality now included in [Microsoft.Orleans.Templates.Interfaces](http://www.nuget.org/packages/Microsoft.Orleans.Templates.Interfaces/) and [Microsoft.Orleans.Templates.Grains](http://www.nuget.org/packages/Microsoft.Orleans.Templates.Grains/).